SageofPHY6Paths/SageofPHY6Paths.github.io/_posts/2023-04-02-censored-tweets-and-quotes.md

 >Religion is the most unproductive thing humanity has ever invented.
 Science is the most productive thing humanity has ever discovered (of course it is not a mere human invention).

->Caste system is like a branch of a tree.
-If you cut the branch it will again grow.
-You need to the remove the entire roots of the tree and these roots are nothing but Hinduism.
+>The caste system is like a branch of a tree.
+If you cut the branch, it will again grow.
+You need to remove the entire roots of the tree and these roots are nothing but Hinduism.

 >Abrahamic religions are global nonsense (it is the same in all places like global symmetries).
 Hinduism is a gauge nonsense (it depends on position [like your town/village] similar to gauge symmetries as different villages have different beliefs and rituals).